RussRobin/VDD/README.md

 Please fill out the [Terms of Use](https://github.com/RussRobin/VDD/blob/main/VDD_TermsOfUse.pdf) and send it to: `wxcai@stanford.edu`.
 Then we will:

-[1] Grant you access to VDD download linkes on [Hugging Face](https://huggingface.co/datasets/RussRobin/VDD).
-Please tell us your HF account email if you would like to access VDD on HF.
+[1] Grant you access to VDD on [Hugging Face](https://huggingface.co/datasets/RussRobin/VDD).
+Please apply for access grant and tell us your HF account email if you would like to access VDD on HF.

 [2] Reply with Google Drive and Baidu Netdisk download links if you are uncomfortable with Hugging Face, which include VDD and our new annotation to UDD & UAVid;